 IATA prioritises RFID for baggage tracking across the industry

-This webinar will be an introduction to the IATA RFID priority, including RFID benefits, the IATA RFID roadmap and the IATA standard for RFID.
+This webinar was an introduction to the IATA RFID priority, including RFID benefits, the IATA RFID roadmap and the IATA standard for RFID.

 In order to achieve the target of having all baggage tags equipped with RFID inlays, IATA has launched a comprehensive roadmap that includes educating and raising awareness on RFID in the industry, aligning all key stakeholders involved and developing tools and materials to support the global roll out.

-The webinar will cover why RFID is the right solution at the right time for the industry, offering operational flexibility, ease of deployment and interoperability with other existing technologies as per the IATA standard on RFID.
+The webinar revealed why RFID is the right solution at the right time for the industry, offering operational flexibility, ease of deployment and interoperability with other existing technologies as per the IATA standard on RFID.

 KEY LEARNING POINTS: